 We, as musicians, understand one of the golden rules of music, not to overuse an effect pedal.
 One of the reasons that make the Micro POG so great is the various ways of using it.
 Each adjustment radiates an entirely different sound.
 Thus, this pedal is an excellent investment that is hard to overuse with its multiple methods and sounds.

-Below is a video that shows me using the Micro POG pedal.
+Below is a video that shows me using the Micro POG Effects Pedal.
 I run through a few different settings as I’m switching back and forth between POG and NO POG.
 Keep in mind that all instruments are different; you may have to play around with your settings to get the sound you want.

 Although there are many settings to choose from for the bass solo, typically your going to want to increase the high octave to some degree.
 There are multiple ways of using the upper octave.
 You can raise it anywhere from 50% plus to make it very noticeable, or you can have it in the 20-40% range for a nice subtle layer.

 It’s essential to use the high octave for the bass solo considering the average non-musicians (hearing rather than feeling) audible range is in the more upper pitch register like we mentioned before.
 You are more than free to change the sub-octave and dry octave of what fits your sound and instrument.
 Preproduction is key.

 I’m not the best bass slapper at all, but when I use the micro POG pedal for the few bass-slapping parts I have in my bands, the crowd cheers pretty loudly (mainly for a slap intro I have for one of my bands).